jmuci/BakingApp/README.md

 * [X] Implement View Playback of the Recipes using Exo Player
 * [X] Map images to each recipe by ID.
 * [X] Restore playback state on rotation and add full screen.
+* [X] Make ingredients card clickable and show ingredients list in a fragment
 * [ ] Use ViewPager to navigate across steps
 * [ ] Implement Adaptative UI for Tablets.
-* [ ] Application has a companion homescreen widget.
+* [X] Application has a companion homescreen widget.
-* [ ] Widget displays ingredient list for desired recipe.
+* [X] Widget displays ingredient list for desired recipe.
 * [ ] Complete View Model implementation, including using of Data Binding for the card views.
 * [ ] Write Esspresso Tests to test aspects of the UI.